NAU Energy Curriculum

 - Overview of electric power system including case studies, mathematical calculations, and simulations of transmission line models, power flow, transformers, faults, system protection, and the stability of transmission systems.

 - Special topics course integrated as part of a three-semester series for the professional masters program.
-Focus on resources such as wind energy as climate solutions.
+Focus on climate change adaptation, mitigation, and energy technologies and policy.

 - Independent Study